linkerd/website/linkerd.io/content/blog/2024/0312-edge-release-roundup.md

 more important!
 In light of that, we'll be doing these Edge Release Roundup posts every month, to help keep everyone up to date on the latest and greatest.
-Going forward, we'll cover everything since the previous roundup, but for this first post of the new series,we'll take a longer look back, and tackle all the edge releases from February to the present.
+Going forward, we'll cover everything since the previous roundup, but for this first post of the new series, we'll take a longer look back, and tackle all the edge releases from February to the present.

 ## Major Process Changes